The counters below show the numbers killed by animal agriculture since you loaded this page.

-Butter = Flora buttery, Vitalite Dairy Free.
+Butter = Flora original (but check as they’ve changed their recipe before!), Vitalite Dairy Free.

 Cheese = Look in the ‘Free from’ chilled or cheese section.
 Violife sliced and grated.
 Tesco Vegan Red Leicester is mid strength.
 Applewood smoky vegan cheese (Asda).
 There are many vegan cheeses and as it depends on personal taste, try a few different brands to find your favourite!